- See a full list of publications

 My previous research has focused on how actors approach playing real people.
 I co-edited Playing for Real with Mary Luckhurst (Palgrave, 2010), which is a collection of interviews with high-profile actors who have portrayed real people on stage and screen.
 Interviewees included Ian McKellen, Eileen Atkins, David Morrissey and Joseph Mydell.
 I continued to pursue my interest in the challenges of playing real people in my monograph, Acting in Documentary Theatre, which was published by Palgrave in 2013.
 Including new interview material with over forty actors, directors and writers, my book was the first to explore the challenges of acting in documentary theatre.

-Selected Research Papers:
+Recent Research Papers:

 Member of York Minster Mystery Plays Charity.